-Arguably the biggest barrier to your chances of glimpsing the Aurora Borealis in 2021 is man-made rather than atmospheric.
+Arguably the biggest barrier to your chances of glimpsing the aurora borealis this winter is not atmospheric.

-Is 2021 a good year to see the Northern Lights?
+Is 2022 a good year to see the northern lights?

-While they are famous as a night-time phenomenon, the Northern Lights are actually influenced by the activity of the sun.
+While they are famously a night-time phenomenon, the northern lights are actually influenced by the activity of the sun.

 According to Rodney, the sun goes through a roughly 11-year cycle, which includes three to four years of solar maximum.
-This creates a lot of Northern Lights activity, followed by a couple years of transition, then three to four years of solar minimum.
+This creates a lot of northern lights activity, followed by a couple of years of transition, then three to four years of solar minimum.